Literature and sex

 Yet, both David and Solomon also have great human flaws.

 One afternoon, David, walking on the roof of the Jerusalem palace, saw a beautiful woman bathing on a neighbour’s roof.
 David found out that she was married to Uriah the Hittite, so he sent a servant over to get her, and he slept with her, and she went back home.
 When she found out she was pregnant, David arranged for her husband to be sent to the front lines of the battle field, where he was killed.
-Bathsheba gave birth to Solomon, who as King
+Bathsheba gave birth to Solomon, who became a later King.

 When David was old and stricken in years; his servants found a young virgin to lie in thy bosom, that my lord the king may get heat.
 4 And the damsel was very fair, and cherished the king, and ministered to him: but the king knew her not.
 Kings I.